Containers on Summit

 Basic Information

-Users will make use of two applications on Summit - Podman and Singularity - in their container build and run workflow.
+Users will make use of two applications on Summit - Podman and Apptainer - in their container build and run workflow.
 Both are available without needing to load any modules.

 Due to Podman’s lack of support for storage on GPFS and NFS, container images will be